freenas/freenas-docs/userguide/storage.rst

   resulting pool is a stripe of two RAIDZ1 vdevs, similar to RAID 50 on a hardware controller.

-* to extend a RAIDZ2 requires a minimum of four additional drives.
+* to extend four-drive RAIDZ2, add another four drives.
 The result is a stripe of RAIDZ2 vdevs, similar to RAID 60 on a hardware controller.